Kattenelvis/Obsidian-Vault-master/Blog Posts WIP/Metaphilosophy Article.md

-# Formal Meta-Philosophy
+I would like to say in addition that philosophy is best done in a precise way which analyzes phenomenal consciousness and builds up all concepts with phenomenal concepts as its foundation which is also first philosophy, some kind of Empiricist Foundationalism.
 # Propositional Derivational Systems

 In its highest generality, philosophy, science and mathematics is about arguments from premises to conclusions.
 This includes observation sentences.
 Philosophy, science, mathematics and other similar studies will be named "propositional derivative systems" to indicate their foundation in formal logic.
+They are similar to Carnaps' linguistic frameworks [Empiricism, Semantics, and Ontology](https://www.ditext.com/carnap/carnap.html).

-To formalize this notion we fix a formal system $S$ for some language $L$ for which to formalize some argument in.
+To formalize this notion we fix a logic $S$ for some language $L$ for which to formalize some argument in.
 The structure of $L$ can remain vague for now.
-It can be the languages for propositional logic, a first order logic, second order, modal logic etc. $S$ can also remain vague, whether (under a propositional language) classical, intuitionistic, paraconsistent etc. or however it deals with quantifiers, identity etc. This allows us to not accidentally include hidden assumptions made in applying formal systems to theories., such as for instance, non-Meinongian quantification in standard first order logic (which could in principle be remedied by adding an existence predicate [Nonexistent Objects (Stanford Encyclopedia of Philosophy)](https://plato.stanford.edu/entries/nonexistent-objects/#ConcNoneObje)).
+It can be the languages for propositional logic, a first order logic, second order, modal logic etc. $S$ can also remain vague, whether (under a propositional language) classical, intuitionistic, paraconsistent etc. or however it deals with quantifiers, identity, inference rules, deductive system etc. This allows us to not accidentally include hidden assumptions made in applying formal systems to theories., such as for instance, non-Meinongian quantification in standard first order logic (which could in principle be remedied by adding an existence predicate [Nonexistent Objects (Stanford Encyclopedia of Philosophy)](https://plato.stanford.edu/entries/nonexistent-objects/#ConcNoneObje)).

 In general, it will include formulas built up inductively from atomic formulas and grammatical rules, aswell as a set of inference rules.
 Some theory $T$ in $S$ holds the non-logical axioms of which an argument is formalized as. $T$ would then contain for instance, the axioms of $ZFC$ which are the premises of the conclusions in classical mathematics, $T$ may contain the postulates of quantum mechanics and definitions of observables which allows one to derive observation sentences describing the experiments, $T$ can be Reichenbach's axiomatic formalization of special relativity, $T$ may be the list of axioms in integrated information theory, $T$ can be Spinoza's axioms or $T$ can just be a small simple argument, for instance the cosmological argument or the no miracles argument.

 We also get the logical closure of $T$ as $C(T)$ which include all derivations of $T$ given the inference rules in $S$ that $T$ is in.
+If $T$ is the empty set, then $C(T)$ will just be the tautologies of the system.

-We get a definition of philosophy as the set of all such theories Philosophy$=_{df} \{T_1,\dots T_n\}$
+We get a definition (where $=_{df}$ stands for "identical by definition) of philosophy as the set of all such theories:

+$Philosophy=_{df} \{T_1,\dots T_n\}$.

-Or for some arbitrary indexing set, for instance if there's some one-to-one mapping from some infinite cardinal to possible theories in all languages and systems:
+In the case of the set being larger than finite $n$, we can have some arbitrary indexing set $I$, for instance if there's some one-to-one mapping from some infinite cardinal to possible theories in all languages and systems:

-Philosophy$=_{df} \{T_i\}_{i\in I}$
+$Philosophy=_{df} \{T_i\}_{i\in I}$

 Carnap distinguishes the analytic and synthetic in a way which is not critiqued by Quine's dogmas.
 Whenever we have a fixed system in some language, we can take it that the tautologies are the analytic statements and anything derived from an axiom in some theory $T$ is synthetic.

+Notably, by these definitions, mathematics is synthetic.
+Note that it might seem like we're assuming some kind of Logicism, or perhaps [Hilbert's thesis], the idea that mathematics is reducible to ZFC.
+But no, all of mathematics don't have to reduce to a single PDS.

 We may distinguish philosophy from other propositional derivational systems such as science and mathematics in that it generally lacks observation statements while also containing synthetic propositions.

-Notably, by these definitions, mathematics is synthetic.
-Note that this might assume Hilbert's thesis, the idea that mathematics is reducible to ZFC, which is usually taken for granted but may not be the case.
-However, the view may assume a logicist view on mathematics, nor Hilbert's thesis.

-Note also that for scientific theories, it is not a restriction on scientific methodology.
+Note also that for scientific theories, this is not to be taken as a restriction on scientific methodology.
 Fully formalized science is compatible with even Feyarabendian approaches to method restrictions (i.e the empty restriction) so long as theories are formalized.
 It might then seem to assume the syntactic structure of scientific theories, though with the right ZFC axioms in conjunction with the scientific theory we could easily accommodate the semantic view aswell, and all modern mathematics.
 Sometimes axiomatizations may require $S=$ second order logic or higher.
 Natural language is not special, the pragmatic account of scientific theories can likely also be accommodated.

-I will argue that there is no genuine division between the propositional derivational systems science, mathematics and philosophy.
-Mathematical objects reduce to cognitive phenomenology.
-As such the propositional derivational systems can only be meaningfully reducible to sense-data, and thus "checkable from skepticism" if they reject the law of double negation (since we cannot think nor experience contradictory mathematical objects)

-Inspired by Sneed's project, We can define a natural history of certain propositional derivational systems as the adding of $T$'s

-Historicism: More and more are added over time, adding to our collection of philosophies.
-A philosophy $T$ can be understood as adding to or negating a previous one.
-A full definition can be found in [structuralism in physics SEP].
+There is no genuine division between the PDSs that are considered parts of "science", "mathematics" and "philosophy".
+The content may differ, but they make more of a familiar resemblance then a strict separation.
+Perhaps we could define mathematical PDSs as those not containing observation sentences, however since observation sentences are simply formal sentences, they are not genuinely different.

-Example for a philosophy themed propositional derivational system:
+Example for a philosophy themed PDS:

 Descartes: